 What you want to see in a sourdough starter is happy, bubbling activity.
-This is an indication of health in that the organisms in ther sourdough culture are feeding off the flour you give it and creating gases (bubbles).
+This is an indication of health in that the organisms in thesourdough culture are feeding off the flour you give it and creating gases (bubbles).

-If your starter is not bubbly then you’ll want to feed it and allow it to go through its bubbling/proofing period.
+If your starter is not bubbly then you need to feed it and allow it to go through its bubbling/proofing period.
 After you feed it you should see bubbling action within 4 to 12 hours.
 Feed it again at 12 hours to make sure your culture is getting enough food.

-If, after several feeds, you still do not see bubbling action your starter may be damaged or even dead.
-If that is the case, sadly you may want to start or acquire a new one.
+If after several feedings you still do not see bubbling action, your starter may be damaged or even dead.
+If that is the case, you may need to start or acquire a new one.

 Dealing with Mold

 While mold on a sourdough starter is fairly rare, it does happen from time to time.
-The cause is usually some sort of contamination – food or soap residue – or weakened yeast due to a forgotten feeding.
+The cause is usually some sort of contamination with food or soap residue, or weakened yeast due to a forgotten feeding.

 Remember that sourdough is a living thing that can be unpredictable.
 Thankfully it is also a fairly resilient thing that can often be brought to life even after the biggest of trials.